 Additional signs and symptoms associated with ehrlichiosis but rarely with anaplasmosis include:

 Some people may be infected and not develop symptoms.

 When to see a doctor

-Without prompt treatment, ehrlichiosis can have serious effects on an otherwise healthy adult or child.
+Without prompt treatment, ehrlichiosis and anaplasmosis can have serious effects on an otherwise healthy adult or child.
 People with weakened immune systems are at a higher risk of more-serious and life-threatening complications.